The 6 types of cocktails everyone should know

 The next type is the sidecar, named for the cognac cocktail with orange liqueur and fresh lemon juice.
 Like the highball, it also evolved from the daiquiri.

-The cosmopolitan cocktail is another example of a sidecar that includes vodka, cranberry juice, lime juice and Cointreau.
-While a simple margarita is a member of the daiquiri family, you can make it a sidecar cocktail when you add orange liqueur in addition to tequila.
+The cosmopolitan cocktail is another example of a sidecar that includes vodka, cranberry juice, lime juice, and Cointreau.
+While a simple margarita is a member of the daiquiri family, you can turn it into a sidecar cocktail by adding orange liqueur to tequila.

 Formula: 1½ ounce spirit + 1 ounce orange liqueur + ½ ounce lemon juice